awwaiid/thelackthereof/content/SetDB Philosophy.md

 (03:05:17) awwaiid: self referential tables are confusing, so it makes sense that the code which manipulates them would be confusing too.
 For example, the 'note' in the second line there refers to the first 'note' in (note, [note])
 (03:05:36) awwaiid: (though this is all theoretical since, as I said, I have not actually implemented filters yet) (03:06:21) TheOrbTwo: Oh, I was thinking more in terms of "give me the tree underneath note ID $n": $tree = $db->newSet('note', {id=>$n}, ['note' => ['parent_note']]);
-(03:06:40) TheOrbTwo: BTW, the questions are from PM's database orginization.
+(03:06:40) TheOrbTwo: BTW, the questions are from PM's database organization.
 (03:07:48) TheOrbTwo: (Where that hashref specifies what's required of the 'note' preceeding it, and the inner arrayref specifies the path used to get to a note from a note.
 (03:07:59) awwaiid: I was thinking of reserving hash-refs for table renaming. so $db->newSet(person, [has_book, book, [wrote_book, {person => author}]]);
 (03:08:00) awwaiid: :)